 When the FortiAuthenticator is rebooted, the memory cache is written to the disk, then re-read at startup, allowing the previous state to be retained.
 Windows DC polling restarts on boot, then searches backwards in the DC log files until it reaches either the log that matches the last known serial number found in the login cache file, the log that is older than the last recorded read time, or the end of the log file, whichever is reached first.

 The currently logged in FSSO users list is cached in memory and periodically written to disk.
-In an active-passive HA cluster, this file is synchronized to the slave device.
+In an active-passive HA cluster, this file is synchronized to the standby member.

 FortiAuthenticator supports Windows Management Instrumentation (WMI) polling to detect workstation log off.
 This validates the currently logged on user for an IP address that has been discovered by the DC polling detection method.